Your Localized Marketing Guide For Senior, Student, and Multifamily Living Properties

 - PMCs respond to an average of 74.4 percent of the reviews they receive on Google and only slightly more than 50 percent on Facebook and Yelp.

 - The average PMC studied had a 3.7-star rating on Google, 3.8 on Facebook, and Yelp coming in a little lower at 2.7 stars.

 - Average review response time could use some help with PMCs taking an average of 42 days to respond to a review left on Google.

 As a PMC, you should be meeting, if not exceeding, these averages.
-If you’re looking for ways to improve your online reputation management efforts, our Multi-Location Marketer’s Guide to Online Reputation Management can help.
+If you’re looking for ways to improve your online reputation management efforts, our Online Reputation Management Guide for Property Management Companies can help.

 Start Building A More Targeted Localized Marketing Strategy